-On Tuesday, 12 December 2017, I will discuss contemporary Pakistani writer Mohsin Hamid’s recent novel Exit West as part of the American University in Dubai’s Arts & Sciences Lecture Series.
-Hamid’s novel focuses on a young couple from an unnamed South Asian (or perhaps Middle Eastern) city that is overrun by a fundamentalist insurgency.
+On Tuesday, December 12, 2017, I will discuss contemporary Pakistani writer Mohsin Hamid’s recent novel Exit West as part of the American University in Dubai’s Arts & Sciences Lecture Series.
+Hamid’s novel focuses on a young couple from an unnamed South Asian (or perhaps Middle Eastern) city that is overrun by fundamentalist insurgents.
 They escape from the city through one of a series of mysterious black doors that begin to appear throughout the world, a passage that thrusts them into a global stream of refugees fleeing violence and poverty for a better life in the West.
 They are transported from their home city to Greece, and then to England and the United States.
-Along the way they are confronted by the hardships of displacement, the ugliness of the emerging nativist backlash in Europe and the United States, and the subtle yet enduring changes they undergo as they come into contact with unfamiliar cultures and values.
+Along the way they are confronted by the hardships of displacement, the ugly nativist backlash in Europe and the United States, and the subtle yet enduring personal changes they experience as they interact with unfamiliar cultures and values.

 The Arts & Sciences Lecture Series promotes interaction between AUD’s faculty, students, and staff.
-Hosted twice during regular semesters, these evenings provide opportunities for faculty to share their research with the university community, thus encouraging engagement with challenging concepts and critical thinking beyond the classroom.
+Hosted twice during regular semesters, these evenings provide opportunities for faculty to share their research with the university community.